-- 1. In Version 1.0 files, no more than four pairs of n-port parameters are allowed per data line.
-No restriction exists on the number of data pairs on a line in Version 2.0 files. - 2.
-Individual entries in data lines are separated by whitespace. - 3.
-A data line is terminated by a newline character (CR or CR/LF combination). - 4.
-All data lines must be arranged in increasing order of frequency. - 5.
-Frequency values may only appear at the beginning of lines, after the newline character.
+1. In Version 1.0 files, no more than four pairs of n-port parameters are allowed per network data line.
+No restriction exists on the number of data pairs on a line in Version 2.0 files.

+- 2. Individual entries in network data lines are separated by whitespace. - 3.
+A network data line is terminated by a line termination character. - 4.
+All network data lines shall be arranged in increasing order of frequency. - 5.
+Frequency values shall only appear at the beginning of lines, after the newline character.